Oxore/fusesoc-demos/Readme.md

 ### RISC V SOPC

-Before running this target you need to apply patch to `picorv32` submodule with following command (assuming you are at the root directory of this repo):
+Before running this target you need to apply patches to submodules with following commands (assuming you are at the root directory of this repo):

     git apply cores/picorv32.patch --directory=cores/picorv32
+    git apply cores/timer.patch --directory=cores/timer
+    git apply cores/wb_intercon.patch --directory=cores/wb_intercon
+    git apply cores/wb_ram.patch --directory=cores/wb_ram

 Then you should build the program for this SOC.
 You need [`riscv32-unknown-elf`](https://github.com/riscv/riscv-gnu-toolchain)